nyu-pl-sp19/hw09/README.md

    ordering that is derived from a total ordering on the base set.
 The module type `OrderedMultisetType` should additionally have all the types and operations provided by `MultisetType`.
-Instead of copy/pasting the corresponding declarations, learn how to use the
+Instead of copy/pasting the declarations that are "inherited" from `MultisetType`, learn how to use the
    [`include` directive](https://caml.inria.fr/pub/docs/manual-ocaml/modtypes.html) to
    textually include a signature in another one.